 I picked this up in Dublin during our too-short visit this month and it completely floored me.
 In each chapter, titled by a physical point of vulnerability, O’Farrell recollects the near-death experiences that have punctuated her life.

 The opening story, of a carefree walk through a foreign land which could so easily have been her last, shook me to my core because it is universal.
 So many friends have told me the same story, of an insignificant stroll which became suddenly dangerous because of a man lurking somewhere on the periphery, slowing down to fall into step or pulling over on the roadside you’ve been walking alone.
-Most women know that threat, have lived it, and O’Farrell’s experience reminds us why it is real, why we feel it in our bone.
+Most women know that threat, have lived it, and O’Farrell’s experience reminds us why it is real, why we feel it in our bones.

 Throughout the book, the moments on which O’Farrell’s life teeters are just as familiar – a drunken escapade of bravado which goes a step too far, swimming out a little too far, being caught by an unexpected wave, awaiting a diagnosis which could change your world beyond recognition.
 There are others which feel personal though I myself have not experienced them, the dangers which weigh down on you purely because of the internal organs which determine your sex – the womb, ovaries, organs which exist to bring forth new life but seem a constant threat to your own, as though they might self-implode at any moment.
 I have not given birth, nor miscarried, but I felt O’Farrell’s words in my gut, as though they were cutting into old scar tissue, ancestral perhaps.